Supply And Demand Examples For Students [2023 Updated!]

 And the buyers are happy that the price of tomatoes didn’t skyrocket.
 Equilibrium!

 However, suppose there is a terrible frost the following year and half the tomato crop is lost.
-Now there will be little supply (shortage), and a greater demand – so the price will increase.
+Now there will be little supply (shortage), and a high demand – so the price will increase.

 A mobile phone maker has come out with a brand new iPhone that does more than the previous iPhone.